How It Happened

 Now she is retired!

 Marlane is switching gears

 "After ten years in Los Angeles and the industry, I decided to return to my home state and be - a person!
-I have always loved to mentor other actors and artists, so I now accept and actively look for opportunities to teach, coach, and contribute to the performing arts in a variety of ways.
+With a regular schedule!
+I have always loved to mentor other actors and artists, so I now welcome opportunities to teach, coach, and contribute to the performing arts in a variety of ways.
 Check out my educator page for more info on my work as an acting instructor, with film festivals, and as a screenwriting mentor.
 Thank you for being here!"